Trust the process

 • My Account

-EMDR (Eye Movement Desensitisation and Reprocessing) is a comprehensive psychotherapy that helps you process and recover from past experiences that are affecting your mental health and wellbeing.
+EMDR therapy, or Eye Movement Desensitisation and Reprocessing, is a comprehensive form of trauma therapy that assists individuals in processing and recovering from past experiences that impact their mental health and wellbeing.

-It involves using side to side eye movements combined with talk therapy in a specific and structured format.
+This therapy employs side-to-side eye movements in conjunction with talk therapy, following a specific and structured format.

-EMDR helps you process the negative images, emotions, beliefs and body sensations associated with traumatic memories that seem to be stuck.
-These can contribute to a range of mental health problems.
+EMDR helps individuals process the negative images, emotions, beliefs, and body sensations linked to traumatic memories that feel unresolved.
+These unresolved memories can contribute to a variety of mental health issues.

-EMDR was developed – and is best known – as a therapy for treating trauma or post-traumatic stress disorder (PTSD).
-It’s recognised by the National Institute for Health and Care Excellence (NICE) and the World Health Organisation (WHO) as a treatment for PTSD.
+EMDR therapy, also known as Eye Movement Desensitisation and Reprocessing, was developed primarily as a treatment for trauma and is best recognized for its effectiveness in addressing post-traumatic stress disorder (PTSD).
+This form of trauma therapy is endorsed by the National Institute for Health and Care Excellence (NICE) and the World Health Organisation (WHO) as a valid treatment for PTSD.

-But it can be used to help with a range of mental health difficulties including anxiety, depression, addictions, behavioural difficulties, relationship issues and more serious mental illnesses such as psychosis and personality disorders.
+However, EMDR therapy can also assist with a variety of mental health challenges, including anxiety, depression, addictions, behavioral difficulties, relationship issues, and more severe mental illnesses such as psychosis and personality disorders.

-The next part of the therapy involves accessing the traumatic memories and starting bilateral stimulation.
-This involves stimulating either side of your brain in an alternating left-right fashion to help you access your subconscious mind and process what is stored in there and how it affects you.
+The next phase of the trauma therapy involves accessing traumatic memories and initiating bilateral stimulation.
+This process stimulates either side of your brain in an alternating left-right pattern to help you tap into your subconscious mind and process stored memories and their effects on you.

-This can be achieved by either making eye movements from side to side, listening to sounds in headphones that alternate from one ear to the other, or by tapping either side of your body.
-The eye movements may be similar to rapid eye movement (REM) sleep, which take place as we dream.
+This stimulation can be achieved through side-to-side eye movements, alternating sounds in headphones, or tapping on either side of your body.
+The eye movements resemble the rapid eye movement (REM) sleep we experience while dreaming.

-Please use this video for this page for EMDR
+Please refer to this video for more information about EMDR therapy.

 EMDR Therapy and Trauma to Adults